Schaffer And Emerson Attachment Theory

 A: Although Schaffer and Emerson's initial work focused on the mother-infant dyad, subsequent research has emphasized the crucial role of fathers and other caregivers in attachment formation.
 Fathers often provide different types of interactions than mothers, contributing equally important aspects of emotional security and development.

-Q: How can parents foster secure attachment?
+Q: How can parents support secure attachment?

-A: Parents can foster secure attachment by being consistently responsive to their infant's needs, providing a secure and predictable environment, engaging in sensitive and affectionate interactions, and offering consistent comfort and support.
+A: Parents can build secure attachment by being consistently responsive to their infant's needs, providing a secure and predictable environment, engaging in sensitive and affectionate interactions, and offering consistent comfort and support.
 Building a strong and loving relationship with their child is crucial.

 Conclusion: Enduring Influence on Developmental Psychology